Point-down Fight Style

 So we don’t pump the rod to fight the fish.
 We point down the rod.
-We bring it up just a little bit to feel the tension, but not to lift the fish.
-Just for enough tension to listen to what’s going on at the other end.
+We bring the rod up just a little bit to keep the tension, but not to lift the fish.
+The fish fight changes the tension.
+The boat rock changes the tension.
+We try to adjust the rod in the downward angle to keep the tension as much as possible and to listen to what’s going on at the other end.

 I’ve heard people give suspicious look on slow pitch and suggest that this style of fight is really bad for your back.
 But it is really not that bad.
 I mean, people who hurt their back will hurt their back one way or another.
 But it’s really not about this point-down fight style.
 This style is actually less tiring and lifts up the fish faster.

 But everyone learned how to pump the rod to fight the fish.
 It’s one of the first lessons of fishing.
 I didn’t question it when my dad taught me that.
-But let’s take a close look at it now.
+But let’s take a close look at it to see pros and cons now.